Skip to content

 While governmental and military satellites are usually self-insured, the financial backers of commercially owned satellites often require insurance to be in place.
 Commercial satellites have been used for communications and television transmissions around the world (SkyTV, Direct TV) and have expanded to include satellite radio (SiriusXM), imaging satellites and soon 5G networks.

-The types of satellites can range from large geostationary satellites with values up to $400 million that can operate for 15 years to small low earth orbit satellites (LEO) with values below $1 million that operate for only two or three years.
+The types of satellites can range from large geostationary satellites with values up to $400 mn that can operate for 15 years to small low earth orbit satellites (LEO) with values below $1 mn that operate for only two or three years.
 New concepts and technologies such as large constellations of satellites have distinctive risk profiles requiring unique coverages where each risk needs to be underwritten on its own merit.

 Like satellites, the launch vehicle industry has gone through a metamorphosis with what is estimated to be 100 new companies involved in the development of new launch vehicles.